westerndevs/western-devs-website/source/_posts/2017-01-16-ASP-NET-Core-Training-in-Calgary-Alberta.md

 If you're joining us from outside the area, we highly recommend adding on a few days to your trip so that you can explore the area.
 If you are from outside of Canada, <b>you will need to get a valid International Driver's Permit</b> from your country before you leave if you wish to rent a car when you're here (handy for exploring!).

 <b>Can't join us in Calgary?</b> No problem.
-Just hit the registration page and sign up for our email last to be notified of other upcoming training cities.
+Just hit the registration page and sign up for our email list to be notified of other upcoming training cities.

 Happy New Year, and happy coding!